Intro / My Story

 After my recent experience when I got involved too late, my son suggested for me to put my perspective and knowledge down in writing … and then send it to as many people I know ahead of time, before it would be too late to help.
 He was right.

-For more details about my personal story, I have included an article from Coping magazine in the Addendum.
+New (2-13-2021) For more details about my personal story, I have included a document link to the addendum here.
+Addendum

 As you read through the following pages, I may have been somewhat harsh on doctors not keeping up with new data, methods and technologies.
 But in their defense, the insurance industry has made it extremely difficult to spend as much time with their patients as they would like, as well as keeping up with the scientific discoveries and new technologies happening now.
 There are some great doctors doing the best they can in this environment.
 But be aware there are also average doctors and weak doctors.
 Make sure you search for the great doctors.